 Zimbabwe has gone silent.
 Amidst mass protests against prices increases, which that are being violently repressed by the authorities, the Zimbabwe government has ordered a total shut down of the internet on Tuesday, January 15.
-It is reportedly back on today, after 30 hours of blackout.
-However, access to social media is still restricted and the authorities have now ordered all Zimbabwean ISPs to block access to VPN services.
+Access to social media is restricted and the authorities have ordered all Zimbabwean ISPs to block access to VPN services.
 Such times call for a Best VPN for Zimbabwe list.

 Best VPN services for Zimbabwe